Javiergrandealo/undertale-save-converter/README.md

 3. Use your command prompt to browse to the folder, then execute `undertale_save_converter.py` and select the second menu option.

-### This version is cross platform so you can run this script on any machine (not only windows)
+### This version is cross platform so you can run this script on any machine (not only on windows)